bkoschel/CPSC-210-Project-Rooted/README.md

 - As a user, I want to be able to be able to save the state of my plant list to a file
 - As a user, I want to be able to load the state of my plant list from a file

+##Phase 4: Task 2

+Plant called Tommy was added to the plant list

+Plant called Jimmy was added to the plant list

+Plant called Jimmy was removed from the plant list

+Plant called Tommy was removed from the plant list